Igalia/phpreport/docs/user/tasks.rst

 the name of the template.

-To add new templates to this list, first you have to create a task; fill it in with your data, and write a name for the template in the description area.
-You don't have to fill the start and end times in because they won't be saved in the template.
-Once it's ready, press the *Template* button in the panel of the task, and it will be added to the list.
+To add new templates to this list, first you have to create a task; fill it in with your data, put in *optional* description in the Task description box, and click on the *template* button.
+You will be asked to provide a **name** for the template, which will add up immediately in your templates deck on the left side.You don't have to fill the start and end times in because they won't be saved in the template.

 To delete a template, you only have to press the *Delete* button right to the button with template name in the list.